Mdigo12/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permissions, make a directory with permissions 13-change_group, changes group owner to school 100-change_owner_and_group, changes owner and group of all files and subdirectories in working directory
+12-directory_permissions, make a directory with permissions 13-change_group, changes group owner to school 100-change_owner_and_group, changes owner and group of all files and subdirectories in working directory 101-symbolic_link_permissions, Changing owner and group of symbolic link